Australia–England sports rivalries: Rugby union

-As of the conclusion of the 2021 end-of-year rugby union internationals, the ledger between the two nations stands at 26 wins for England.
+The ledger between the two nations stands at 28 wins for England, 27 wins for Australia and one drawn match.

 Tennis

 The two teams, then known as Australasia and the British Isles, played off in the 1907 Davis Cup final.
 Australia would win the encounter 3-2 and in doing so captured their first ever Davis Cup title.
 The most recent Davis Cup meeting between the two nations took place at the 2015 Davis Cup semifinals.
 Great Britain, led by Scot Andy Murray, defeated Australia 3-2 in Glasgow and sealed their first finals appearance in 37 years.
 The Davis Cup ledger stands at 8-5 in Australia's favour.

 Outside of Davis Cup, countrymen of the two nations have competed in many Grand Slam finals with the most recent meeting occurring at the 1997 US Open Men's Final.
 Australian Patrick Rafter defeated Brit Greg Rusedski 6–3, 6–2, 4–6, 7–5 to capture the 1997 US Open Championship.
 Another notable meeting between countrymen of the two nations played out in a 2002 Wimbledon semifinal between Australian Lleyton Hewitt and Englishman Tim Henman.
 Henman, who had reached the Wimbledon semifinals three of the previous four Championships, was considered Britain's best chance to break their 66-year drought at Wimbledon and received enormous coverage leading into the clash with Hewitt.
 Despite the vocal crowd in attendance, Hewitt defeated Henman and went on to claim the Wimbledon title with a straight sets victory in the final.